carolinecole25/CI-MS2-primrose_cottage/README.md

 #### Site Users
 1. The ability to easily use and navigate the website.
-2. Relavant information regarding the cottage, it's location and leaves the users happy with the information provided.
+2. Relevant information regarding the cottage, it's location and leaves the users happy with the information provided.
 3. A functioning contact us page so if the users does have any questions they can get in touch.
-4. Visual icones and images that suit the theme of the website.
+4. Visual icons and images that suit the theme of the website.
-5. A fully funcitoning Explore page with information about the area.
+5. A fully functioning Explore page with information about the area.
 6. Leaves users wanting to escape for a staycation because the website has made the cottage sound idyllic and wanting to explore themselves.

 #### Site Owner